web-dave/webdave.de/src/assets/posts/angular-elements.md

 ## How do you build it?

-We start from ampty Angular Project we've just created.
+We start from empty Angular Project we create.

 ```bash
 ng new ce-moin